 B) Discover the URL to your iCloud calendar iCloud calendar URLs for Thunderbird (and other iCal clients) contain three pieces of information that are unique for each calendar:

 There are several ways to find the effective values for your specific calendar but none are “consumer-ready”.
-What I present below is the easiest I could fine.
-Let me know if you found something more comfortable.
+What I present below is the easiest I could find.
+Let me know if you found something more user friendly.

 - Open the iCloud calendar app in the browser of your choice.